-The State Farm Armed Forces Classic brings premier college basketball games to our nation’s troops wherever they are stationed around the world.
-Through its first five years, the U.S. Department of Defense and ESPN has presented the Armed Forces Classic in a rotation among bases of the various military branches.
+The annual Armed Forces Classic brings premier college basketball games to our nation’s troops wherever they are stationed around the world.
+Through its seven year history the U.S. Department of Defense and ESPN has presented the Armed Forces Classic in a rotation among bases of the various military branches.

 2012: Air Force hosted the game at Ramstein Air Base in Germany.
 Michigan State was defeated by Uconn, but went on to advance to the Sweet 16.